FrSkyRC/ETHOS-Feedback-Community/lua/vscode-project/docs/setup.md

 Reference package:

 - https://github.com/libusb/hidapi/releases/tag/hidapi-0.15.0

+Windows note:

+- install the package above
+- copy the DLLs for your architecture into `C:\Windows\System32`

 If you prefer to use Ethos Suite instead of direct HID control, add an `ethossuite_bin` entry to `.vscode/deploy.json`.